pug-freiburg/wkih/README.md

 ## Getting started with development

-- Prerequisites: git, python
+- Prerequisites: git, python, virtualenv
 - Clone this repository and cd into its directory
 - Run `python bootstrap.py`

 **Important:** Make sure you call bootstrap.py with the python version that you want to use for development.
-Example: `C:\Python34\python.exe bootstrap.py`
+For example `python3 bootstrap.py` or `C:\Python34\python.exe bootstrap.py` on Windows.

 To activate the virtualenv run `$ . venv/bin/activate` on OS X and Linux or `venv\scripts\activate` on Windows.
 Deactivate by running `deactivate`